 The number of children in care has steadily increased over the past decade, reaching almost 85,000 in England and Wales at the start of 2019.
 But what are the longer term consequences of a childhood in care?
-In a first-of-its kind research project looking at more than 350,000 people who had spent some or all of their childhood in care, Amanda Sacker and colleagues at the ESRC International Centre for Lifecourse Studies at UCL find their health prospects are shockingly bleak.
-The research suggests that thousands may have died prematurely and that thousands more face later life suffering poor health.
+In a first-of-its kind research project looking at nearly 6,000 people who had spent some or all of their childhood in care, Amanda Sacker and colleagues at the ESRC International Centre for Lifecourse Studies at UCL find their health prospects are shockingly bleak.
+The research suggests that thousands may have died prematurely and that thousands more face poor health in adulthood.
 They say the findings have strong implications for policy and that much more must be done to close the inequality gap between those who spend time in care and those who do not.

 The European Convention on Human Rights 1998 and UK’s Children Act 1989 underpin the legal framework that when children need to be placed in care, priority be given to non-residential care, in particular the child’s extended relatives and friends.
 But how much evidence do we have that this is a good policy that could improve the life chances of those children?